PopovEvgeniy/7zipsfxstudio/readme.txt

 1.2-2.1.3: The stable branch.
 2.1.4: The program was totally rewritten.
 2.1.5: The small changes.
 Windows 9x support has been dropped.
-2.1.6: A small bug is fixed.
+2.1.6: A small bug has been fixed.
-2.1.6.0.1: Documentation updated.
+2.1.6.0.1: The documentation has been updated.
 2.1.7-2.1.9: The small changes.
-2.2: The source code adapted to the new version of Lazarus.
+2.2: The source code has been adapted to the new version of Lazarus.
 2.2.1-2.2.2: The small changes.
-2.2.2.1: Documentation updated.
+2.2.2.1: The documentation has been updated.
 2.2.3-2.2.4: The small changes.
-2.2.5-2.2.6: The unused code is removed.
+2.2.5-2.2.6: The unused code has been removed.
-2.2.7: The user interface improved.
+2.2.7: The user interface has improved.
 2.2.8-2.3.1: The small changes.
-2.3.1.1: Documentation updated.
+2.3.1.1: The documentation has been updated.
 2.3.2: The small changes.
-2.3.2.1: Documentation updated.
+2.3.2.1-2.3.2.2: The documentation has been updated.